Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-WSTB20H3 - Feminism and The Environment
+WSTB20H3 - Women, Gender, and the Environment

 This course will take a feminist approach to exploring the links between women, gender and the environment.
 We will examine how racism, sexism, heterosexism and other forms of oppression have shaped environmental discourses.
 Topics include: social, historical and cultural roots of the environmental crisis, women’s roles in sustainable development, ecofeminism, planning for safer spaces, and activism for change.